 Want to explore teaching?

 For those students interested in exploring teaching without any long-term commitment, we offer 2- or 3-unit pass/no pass seminars with an associated 20- or 24-hour per quarter internship (field experience) that combine the theoretical learning in the seminar with the practical application of the hands-on internship.
-Exploratory seminars are offered at the elementary or middle school level (science) or elementary, middle or high school level (math).
+Exploratory seminars are offered at the elementary, middle, and high school levels.

-We offer both a science focus (Science Education 1SL, Science Education 10SL) and a math focus (Math 73SL, Math 74SL), depending upon your interest.
-These four exploratory courses are lower division and are considered to be service learning courses.
+We offer both a science focus (Science Education 1XP, 10XP, 15XP) and a math focus (Math 73XP, 74XP, 75XP), depending upon your interest.
+These exploratory courses are lower division and are considered to be community engagement/service learning courses.
 They include 20 hours of internship in a local school.
-These courses are open to all science, engineering and math students regardless of your class level (including graduate students); however, we generally place first year students (freshman) into the elementary level only.
+These courses are open to all science, engineering and math students regardless of class level (including graduate students).

-For science, we also offer an upper division high school seminar and associated 24-hour field experience that is our capstone service-learning course and is offered for 5 units with grades (Science Education 100SL).
-The math department also offers upper division courses in math pedagogy that include associated field experiences at the middle and high school levels (Math 103 A, B, C and Math 105 A, B, C) for those students with a math focus.
+For science, we also offer an upper division high school seminar and associated 24-hour field experience that is our capstone service-learning course and is offered for 5 units with grades (Science Education 100XP).
+The math department also offers an upper division sequence of courses in math pedagogy that include associated field experiences at the high school level (Math 105 A, B, C) for those students with a math focus.